Artificial Intelligence Closes In On the Work of Junior Lawyers

 Jr. Lawyers.
 But that's good enough, many pesticides kill creatures in their larval forms.

-Re:Maybe AI is really nearly here (Score:4, Funny)
+Re:Maybe AI is really nearly here (Score:5, Insightful)

 AI is going to get rid of lawyers?
 I suddenly feel far more welcoming and accepting of this AI takeover.